 Your mission is to serve people with the highest level of person-directed care.
 Treating everyone the same will only work if everyone is the same – with the same needs, concerns, hopes and fears.
-That approach usually doesn’t account for the critical and unique needs and concerns of many people, including lesbian, gay, bisexual and/or transgender (LGBT) people.
-LGBT older adults may interact very differently with providers as a result of their histories, personal experiences, and life narratives — which are often very different from non-LGBT people.
+That approach usually doesn’t account for the critical and unique needs and concerns of many people, including lesbian, gay, bisexual and/or transgender (LGBTQ+) people.
+LGBTQ+ older adults may interact very differently with providers as a result of their histories, personal experiences, and life narratives — which are often very different from non-LGBTQ+ people.

-When your staff understand the lived experiences of others, they will provide even more compassionate and truly person-directed care for your LGBT — and other diverse – community members.
+When your staff understand the lived experiences of others, they will provide even more compassionate and truly person-directed care for your LGBTQ+ — and other diverse – community members.

-Beyond providing the best person-directed care, are there other reasons to pay close attention to the LGBT population?
+Beyond providing the best person-directed care, are there other reasons to pay close attention to the LGBTQ+ population?

 When you’re providing person-directed care, you’re helping all of your community live authentically.
 It’s great for your community.
 And what’s great for your community members is great for business.
 Consider this:

-- The LGBT market today has a combined purchasing power of $830+ billion
+- The LGBTQ+ market today has a combined purchasing power of $830+ billion

-- 72% of the LGBT market feel it is extremely/very important to buy from “gay-friendly” companies
+- 72% of the LGBTQ+ market feel it is extremely/very important to buy from “gay-friendly” companies

-- The LGBT older adult population is expected to grow from ~3 million in 2015 to ~7 million by 2030
+- The LGBTQ+ older adult population is expected to grow from ~3 million in 2015 to ~7 million by 2030

 What is SAGECare and what does it mean to be a part of it?